Domain Generalization: A Survey: Conclusion

 \section{Conclusion}

-Domain generalization (DG) has been a fast growing area, with plenty of methodologies proposed each year and various datasets curated for benchmarking.
-As the first survey paper in this topic, we have introduced the background covering the problem definitions and the commonly used datasets, as well as comparisons with related topics; and have summarized the ten-year development in DG methodologies with a clear categorization.
-Potential research directions based on three perspectives (model, learning and benchmarks) have also been discussed.
-We hope this timely and up-to-date survey can offer a clear overview of the DG research and inspire more future work to advance this field.
+Domain generalization has been studied over a decade, with numerous methods developed in the literature across various application areas.
+Given the importance of domain generalization to the development of AI, it is imperative to make it clear that \romannum{1}) how this topic relates to neighboring fields like domain adaptation, \romannum{2}) how domain generalization is typically evaluated and benchmarked, and crucially, \romannum{3}) what the progress is in domain generalization.
+This timely and up-to-date survey answers these questions and we hope it can inspire future work to advance the field.

-\textbf{Acknowledgement}.
-This research was conducted in collaboration with SenseTime.
-This work is supported by A*STAR through the Industry Alignment Fund - Industry Collaboration Projects Grant; National Natural Science Foundation of China (61876176, U1713208); the National Key Research and Development Program of China (No.~2020YFC2004800); Science and Technology Service Network Initiative of Chinese Academy of Sciences (KFJ-STS-QYZX-092); the Shanghai Committee of Science and Technology, China (Grant No.~20DZ1100800).
+\keypoint{Acknowledgements} This work is supported by NTU NAP, MOE AcRF Tier 2 (T2EP20221-0033), and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+This work is also supported by National Natural Science Foundation of China (61876176, U1713208); the National Key Research and Development Program of China (No.~2020YFC2004800); Science and Technology Service Network Initiative of Chinese Academy of Sciences (KFJ-STS-QYZX-092); the Shanghai Committee of Science and Technology, China (Grant No.~20DZ1100800).

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }